-COMM 420 Principles of Media Law F even (3 SH)
+COMM 420 Principles of Media Law

 A look at the laws governing media and journalism, including TV, print and internet.
 Includes discussions of libel, slander, privacy, fair use and copyright laws.
 Focus on the Socratic method for case studies.
 Prerequisite: COMM 250.